thoughtbot/maintaining-open-source-projects/book/02-community.md

 * If you disagree strongly, consider giving it a moment before responding.
 * Don’t assume the audience shares your experience or context.
 Avoid words like “basically”, “simply”, “clearly”, etc.
-* Avoid flamewars (unless it’s your thing).
+* Avoid flamewars unless it’s your thing.
 * Review is of the code, not people.
 Keep this in mind as a contributor too.

-Remember: every person knows something you don’t yet know.
-This will help you treat everyone with care, making them feel valuable to your project, and inspiring further contributions.
+Every person knows something you don’t yet know; remember this and it will help you treat everyone with care, making them feel valuable to your project, and inspiring further contributions.